DennisGoldfarb/ms-flashlight/README.md

 #### Directory structure

+**schema/** Contains SQL files to create, drop, and insert data into MySQL
+**war/** Contains resources necessary for deployment: images, javascript, CSS, HTML, and web.xml
+**lib-local/**  Contains some third-party libraries that are not available through online repositories.
+The rest are downloaded when executing the ANT build script.

 **src/**
 **----> edu.unc.flashlight.client/** application entry point, constants, messages, navigation history
 **----------> command/** extended wrappers for RPC calls